smoochy/episeerr/README.md

 Rule Assignment
-Shows can get rules in three ways:
+Shows can get rules in two ways:

 Default Rule: Applied if no other rule matches
   This is the first rule you should edit to how you want most shows added as it will be applied if no other rule is